Rahul-Sahani04/UserApiMongo/README.md

 Login:
 Send a POST request to /api/users/login with valid credentials.
 You will receive a JWT token upon successful login.

-Access User Data:
+### Access User Data:
 Include the received JWT token in the Authorization header for authenticated routes to access user data.

-CRUD Operations:
+### CRUD Operations:

-Create: Send a POST request to /api/users with new user data.
+Create: Send a POST request to /users/add with new user data.
-Read: Send a GET request to /api/users/:userId to fetch user details.
+Read: Send a GET request to /users/search to fetch user details.
-Update: Send a PUT request to /api/users/:userId with updated user data.
+Update: Send a PUT request to /users/:userId with updated user data.
-Delete: Send a DELETE request to /api/users/:userId to delete a user.
+Delete: Send a DELETE request to /users/:userId to delete a user.

-Contributing
+## Contributing
 Contributions are welcome!
 If you find any issues or improvements, feel free to open a pull request.

-License
+## License
-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://mit-license.org/).

 Feel free to customize this readme.md to better suit your project's specific details and requirements.
-Make sure to replace placeholders like your-username and provide accurate and up-to-date information.
+Make sure to provide accurate and up-to-date information.